aline-goncalves/alura.voll.med/README.md

   - non normalization from database (should be an addresses table, for example);
   - code repetition (if there were a class called person for patients and doctors extend for it, for example, would avoid duplicated attributes on this classes);
   - there is no error treatment.

+Also there are some functions not implemented:
+  - schedule appointments;
+  - cancel appointments.

 [Project's Trello Board](https://trello.com/invite/b/JuPU49YW/ATTIea4352ab14fe0fb569deb4161faf6d6f1E9DB768/aluravollmedapi)